webhintio/hint/packages/hint/docs/user-guide/concepts/connectors.md

 <!-- markdownlint-enable MD033 -->

-* You need administrator privileges to run `sonarwhal` on Edge.
+* You need administrator privileges to run `webhint` on Edge.
 You should be automatically prompted when running it.
 * It’s best to close all instances of Edge before to avoid any issues.
 * The current implementation can have some problems when scanning multiple